 This document describes Klipper's CAN bus support.

-Klipper currently only supports CAN on stm32 chips.
-In addition, the micro-controller chip must support CAN and it must be on a board that has a CAN transceiver.
+Klipper currently supports CAN on stm32, same5x, and rp2040 chips.
+In addition, the micro-controller chip must be on a board that has a CAN transceiver.

 In order to use a CAN bus, it is necessary to have a host adapter.
 There are currently two common options: